 When it comes to checking your license status and driving history, you need to request a driving record from the Alabama Department of Public Safety (DPS) Driver License Division.
 Find out about the history of convictions, violations, and collisions in the last three years.
 Also, you can check if your license is revoked or suspended.

-Available Methods: In-Person, Online, Mail.
+Available Methods: In-Person, by phone or mail.

 The application form is not available online at the Alabama government website.
 This means you can’t check your Alabama driver license status online.

 - Go to the nearest Alabama Department of Revenue office.

 - The Form that you need to complete – MV DPPA1.
 Keep in mind that you need to pay a certain fee.

 - To request a driving record in person, you can find the adequate forms at the Alabama Reinstatement office.
 Follow the instructions carefully.

 Contact the Driver License Records on 334-242-4241 and gather all the necessary information.

 - Fill in: your name, license number, date of birth, and social security number.